WarpZephyr/Cauldron/README.md

 - Text Editor: an editor for editing text localization.
 - Texture Viewer: a simple to use viewer for looking and extracting textures.

-You no longer need to unpack a game for any of the editors.

 ## Links
 Cauldron is a fork of the [Smithbox repository](https://github.com/vawser/Smithbox)